roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Windows container/Create a node pool that runs Windows.md

 Container Service for Kubernetes \(ACK\) enables centralized management of nodes in a node pool.
 For example, you can centrally manage the labels and taints that are attached to nodes in a node pool.
 This topic describes how to create a pool of nodes that runs Windows in the ACK console.

 -   An ACK cluster is created.
-For more information, see [Create a cluster of ACK Managed Edition](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a cluster of ACK Managed Edition.md).
+For more information, see [Create a managed kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a managed kubernetes cluster.md).
 -   The ACK cluster must run Kubernetes 1.9 or later.

 **Note:**